Downy mildew of cucurbits

 - Reduced humidity and proper airflow between the leaves reduce the disease severity.

-- Pathogen very rapidly acquire resistant towards the fungicides.
-Hence, multiple fungicides on rotation basis should be applied under controlled environmental conditions, possibly by integrating with other measures.
+- The pathogen very rapidly acquire resistance towards the fungicides.
+Hence, multiple fungicides on a rotation basis should be applied under controlled environmental conditions, possibly by integrating with other measures.

-- Wild cucumber (Cucumis metuliferus L.) and IIHR-438 genotype of cucumber have shown to be resistant against downy milder in tropical climate of India (Bommesh et al., 2018).
+- Wild cucumber (Cucumis metuliferus L.) and IIHR-438 genotype of cucumber have been shown to be resistant against downy mildew in the tropical climate of India (Bommesh et al., 2018).

 References